Everything travelers need to know about coronavirus - KRDO

 If you are sick, wearing a face mask when you are around other people can be helpful, according to the CDC.
 But those who are symptomatic should avoid travel.

-Carnival, Royal Caribbean, Norwegian and MSC cruise lines will suspend outbound cruises for 30 days, according to a tweet from President Trump on Friday.

-Royal Caribbean and Norwegian both have posted notices of the suspension online.

-Princess Cruises on Thursday announced a 60-day suspension in global operations from March 12 to May 10.
+Princess Cruises has suspended global operations from March 12 to May 10, and Royal Caribbean, Norwegian and Carnival have suspended outbound cruises for about a month.

-The measure comes in the wake of the government cruise warning and the infection and quarantine of passengers from two Princess ships.
+The US State Department issued an advisory on March 8 warning against cruise travel.

 Viking is also temporarily suspending operations of river and ocean cruises from March 12 to April 30.